 Many B2B wholesalers focus on sales to retailers, but some wholesalers also sell directly to large organizations.
 These companies buy products in big enough quantities to qualify for volume discounts.
 Wholesalers’ customers include:

-- Retailers and other resellers.
-These companies buy products at wholesale prices and sell them to consumers at a higher price, with little or no modification.
+• Retailers and other resellers, which buy products at wholesale prices and sell them to consumers at a higher price, with little or no modification.

 Wholesalers often specialize in specific industries or product categories, including: